 Since every TMJ case is different, there isn't 'one way' to treat a TMJ Disorder.
 The individual variables are so numerous that it really doesn't make sense to declare: "This is how you treat TMJ".

 Dr. Shauna Palmer, West Kelowna dentist, providing TMJ Treatment:

 "What we can provide is insight in some aspects of the TMJ Treatment process:

 Again, individual treatment approaches and results vary.
-Most importantly, TMJ Treatment requires a HOLISTIC APPROACH.
+Most importantly, TMJ Treatment requires a holistic / physiological approach.
 Since all parts of the body can be affected, a 360 vision needs to be applied to every TMJ Treatment process.